 These external resources from sportscotland, the Scottish Government and Health and Safety Executive will come in handy when planning to open your club back up.

-An e-learning module has been developed by sportscotland for club COVID officers.
-It should only take 20 mins and is available here.
+An e-learning module has been developed by sportscotland for club COVID officers (in Other Resources).
+A specific cricket COVID-19 e-learning module is below.

 Stay Safe, Protect Others, Save Lives